yosrahelal/paladin/kata/internal/sequence/README.md

  - for any 2 given transaction ids and statistically significant set of randomly generated state ids, when invoked for each state id, it returns one of the transaction ids for near 50% of the state IDs and the other transaction id for near 50% of the state IDs
  - Is a pure function.
 For same inputs, will always return the same output, even if executed multiple times on completely separate nodes in the network
  - Is commutative over the transaction ids.
 If invoked with the same 2 transaction ids (and same state id) will return the same answer regardless of the order of the transaction ids
  - Is associative.
-When more than 2 transactions are contesting for the same state id, the coin toss can be invoked multiple times, taking the result of one toss as one of the inputs to the next invocation untill all transactions have been included in at least one coin toss, then the final winner will always be the same regardless of which order the transactions were included in the coin toss.
+When more than 2 transactions are contesting for the same state id, the contention resolver function can be invoked multiple times, taking the result of one invocation as one of the inputs to the next invocation untill all transactions have been included in at least one invocation, then the final winner will always be the same regardless of which order the transactions were included.

 To explain these properties further.
 Imagine there are 4 transactions contesting for the same state ID, lets call them `Ta`, `Tb`, `Tc` and `Td`.
-And lets write the coin toss between `Ta` and `Tb` for state `S` as `C(S,Ta,Tb)`
+And lets write the contention resolver function between `Ta` and `Tb` for a given state `R(Ta,Tb)`

-  `C(S,Ta,Tb) === C(S,Tb,Ta)` as per the commutative property
+  `R(Ta,Tb) === R(Tb,Ta)` as per the commutative property

 We can perform any of the following sequences of operation and will always get the same answer as per the associative property:
- - `C(S,(C(S,Ta,Tb)),(C(S,Tc,Td))` : 1 toss up between a and b, another toss up between c and d, then a final toss up between the 2 winners.
+ - `R(R(Ta,Tb),R(Tc,Td))` : 1 invocation between a and b, another invocation between c and d, then a final invocation between the 2 winners.
- - `C(S,C(S,C(S,Ta,Tb),Tc),Td)`: 1 toss up between a and b.
-Another toss up between c and the winner of the first toss.
-A third toss up between d and the winner of the second toss up.
+ - `R(R(R(Ta,Tb),Tc),Td)`: 1 invocation between a and b.
+Another invocation between c and the winner of the first invocation.
+A third invocation between d and the winner of the second invocation.

 These properties are very important because the situation of `n` transactions contesting for the same state is an emerging situation and the knowledge of that situation ( which transactions are in contest) reaches different nodes in the network piecemeal, at different times and in a non deterministic order.
 With the above properties, all nodes in the network will eventually reach the same answer regardless of what order each of them received the information.